Last updated on December 21, 2025

 Solitude | Illustration by Evan Shipard

-Anyway, that’s all from me on white creatures today.
+That’s all from me on white creatures today.
 White weenie strategies are as old as MTG itself, and there’s usually a Standard white weenie deck that’s at least competitive.
-WotC has been paying special attention to white cards lately since the color has been dragging behind the others in playability and power level.
-Still, this shows that the color is doing fine across all formats.
+White's been doing much better across all formats as of late.
 And yes, a lot of the entries in this list have been printed in the last two years, showing white’s recent power creep.

 Now I want to hear from you.
 Which of your favorite white creatures didn’t make the list?
 I know some of mine didn’t make it.
 Let me know in the comments below, or let’s take the discussion to the Draftsim Discord.